-The word ‘Repentant’ (Adjective) describes feeling or showing sincere regret or remorse for one’s wrongdoing or sin.
+The word ‘Repentant’ (adjective) describes feeling or showing sincere regret or remorse for one’s wrongdoing.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Repentant’ correctly in sentences.

 Repentant Explained in Depth